 6.1.
-The Racer may be disqualified by the Race Committee.
+The Racer may be disqualified by the Race Director.
 Disqualification happens when one of the rules laid down by this document is violated.
 If a Racer is disqualified, the dog they are paired with is also disqualified.
-The Race Committee is obligated to provide their reason behind the disqualification.
+The Race Director is obligated to provide their reason behind the disqualification.

 6.2.
 There is no grounds for appeals against disqualification.

 6.3.
 Disqualification may be communicated and explained verbally.
 At the end of the Race, however, the verbal disqualification must be written down.